tidalmigrations/tidalmigrations.github.io/pages/tidal tools/syncservers.md

 ```

 Any servers provided that already exist, based on their hostname, will be updated with the data
 provided in the JSON document.
-If no server with the given hostname exist, that server will be created with all the included data.
+If no server with the given hostname exists, that server will be created with all the included data.

 You can easily set this to run periodically so that your servers are synced on a daily basis and the data is up to date.
 This is a [great resource](https://www.digitalocean.com/community/tutorials/how-to-use-cron-to-automate-tasks-on-a-vps)